imdeepmind/imdeepmind.github.io/docs/databases/database-systems/lsm-tree.md

 ## FAQ: LSM Tree Sizing and Tuning

-### How do I select the number of levels?
+### How do we select the number of levels?

-- The number of levels is determined primarily by your total on-disk dataset size (S), the size of your base level or memtable flush size (M), and the growth factor between levels (T).
+- The number of levels is determined primarily by our total on-disk dataset size (S), the size of our base level or memtable flush size (M), and the growth factor between levels (T).
 As a rule-of-thumb for leveling compaction:

   L ≈ ceil(log_T(S / M))